 FOREX-Sterling holds out hope for Brexit breakthrough in Brussels

-SINGAPORE, Dec 8 (Reuters) - Sterling on Tuesday clung to hopes of a meeting between British Prime Minister Boris Johnston and European Commission President Ursula von der Leyen salvaging a Brexit trade deal, while safe-harbour demand gave the dollar support as U.S. virus cases rose.
+TOKYO/SINGAPORE, Dec 8 (Reuters) - Sterling on Tuesday clung to hopes of a meeting between British Prime Minister Boris Johnston and European Commission President Ursula von der Leyen salvaging a Brexit trade deal, while worry about surging infections put a brake on the dollar's decline.

-The British currency GBP= was whipsawed as the prospects of Britain and the European Union striking a last-minute deal ebbed and flowed.
-It shed as much as 1.5% overnight before recouping losses after the leaders' announced plans to meet in Brussels.

-On Tuesday, sterling was on edge but holding on at $1.3353 early in the Asia session, well above Monday's low of $1.3225.

 "The thought process is Boris is not going to Brussels to come back without a deal," said Chris Weston, head of research at Melbourne brokerage Pepperstone.

-Failure to secure anything before Thursday's European Union summit could push the pound back to $1.30, he said, but is reckoning on joint concessions to get to an agreement.

-"I'm quietly confident we get something tangible to work off at this meeting, which could cause some of the short covering of the no-deal hedges."
+The face-to-face meeting is one of the last rolls of the dice before Britain's trade privileges with the European Union expire at the end of the month and derivatives trade suggests investors are braced for a rollercoaster ride.

-The premium of pound puts to calls GBP1MRR= has rocketed to its highest levels since April, more than doubling over the past two weeks, as traders hedge against a no-deal outcome.
+One-week implied volatility for the pound GBPSWO= made a fresh eight-month high on Tuesday.
+The premium of pound puts to calls GBP1MRR= is also elevated, as traders hedge against a no-deal outcome, although it has tempered slightly since Monday.

-Volatility gauges are also surging, with one-week implied volatility for the pound GBPSWO= at its highest since March.

-Against the euro, the pound touched a seven-week low overnight, before recovering to sit at 90.70 pence per euro EURGBP=.
+Against the euro, the pound was under gentle pressure at 90.76 pence EURGBP= and some nerves were evident.

+"Sterling is still a bit too high," said Masafumi Yamamoto, chief currency strategist at Mizuho Securities, who sees cable at $1.32 at year-end and $1.30 by the end of next March.

-Elsewhere, concern at surging coronavirus cases in the United States tempered optimism about vaccinations and fiscal support for the U.S. economy and provided a bid for dollars.
+Elsewhere, concern at surging coronavirus cases in the United States cast a shadow over optimism about vaccinations and fiscal support for the U.S. economy - sapping bulls' momentum.

-Against a basket of currencies =USD, the greenback edged higher to 90.890, about half a percent above the two-and-a-half-year low it plumbed on Friday.
-The Australian and New Zealand dollars took a breather and parked near recent peaks.
+Against a basket of currencies =USD, the greenback edged higher to 90.861 and the Australian and New Zealand dollars took a breather and held near recent peaks.
 AUD/

-"Although we see the kiwi gradually grinding higher in time, getting gains may be a struggle in the short term as global events cast a shadow," ANZ Bank analysts said in a client note.

 The U.S. Congress will vote this week on a stopgap funding bill to provide more time for lawmakers to reach a deal on a bigger COVID-19 relief package.